cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/5-server-side.md

 To implement this functionality, build a Web 2.0 server to do the indexing.
 The server:

-1. Listens to updates from the Checkers chain:
+1. Listens to updates from the checkers chain:
     1. On a game creation event, adds the game ID under each player.
     2. On a game deletion event, removes it.
 This happens either because of a rejection or in an end-block.
 2. When asked about its status, returns the latest block height up to which it has indexed players.